Understanding Graceful Routing Engine Switchover

 If configured, graceful restart protocol extensions collect and restore routing information from neighboring peer helper routers.

-For MX Series routers using enhanced subscriber management, the new backup Routing Engine (the former master Routing Engine) will reboot when a graceful Routing Engine switchover is performed.
-This cold restart resynchronizes the backup Routing Engine state with that of the new master Routing Engine, preventing discrepancies in state that might have occurred during the switchover.
+For MX Series routers using enhanced subscriber management, the new backup Routing Engine (the former primary Routing Engine) will reboot when a graceful Routing Engine switchover is performed.
+This cold restart resynchronizes the backup Routing Engine state with that of the new primary Routing Engine, preventing discrepancies in state that might have occurred during the switchover.

 During GRES on T Series and M320 routers during GRES, the Switch Interface Boards (SIBs) are taken offline and restarted one by one.
 This is done to provide the Switch Processor Mezzanine Board (SPMB) that manages the SIB enough time to populate state information for its associated SIB.
 However, on a fully populated chassis where all FPCs are sending traffic at full line rate, there might be momentary packet loss during the switchover.

-When GRES is configured and the restart chassis-control command is executed on a TX Matrix Plus router with 3D SIBs, you cannot ascertain which Routing Engine becomes the master.
+When GRES is configured and the restart chassis-control command is executed on a TX Matrix Plus router with 3D SIBs, you cannot ascertain which Routing Engine becomes the primary.
 This is because the chassisd process restarts with the execution of the restart chassis-control command.
-The chassisd process is responsible for maintaining and retaining mastership and when it is restarted, the new chassisd is processed based on the router or switch load.
-As a result, any one of the Routing Engines is made the master.
+The chassisd process is responsible for maintaining and retaining primary role and when it is restarted, the new chassisd is processed based on the router or switch load.
+As a result, any one of the Routing Engines is made the primary.

 Effects of a Routing Engine Switchover